pawel80-dev/IaC-Azure-GCP-onprem-Function/README.md

 - self-hosted for on-prem deployment

 Authentication methods:
 - Azure: OpenID Connect
-- GC: service account key JSON (review)
+- GC: service OpenID Connect
 - on-prem (TODO)

 Terraform state will be kept in Terraform Cloud (instead of Azure or GC storage).